 Why Have Multiple Brokerage Accounts?

 Your investments may already be in several places if you have been investing for many years.
-Investors can easily end up with multiple brokerage accounts without deliberate intention.
+The reality is that investors can easily end up with multiple brokerage accounts without deliberate intention.

-For example, if you currently, or did in the past, work with one or more financial advisors, you probably have investments at the brokerage firm they prefer, most likely in an institutional account.
+For example, if you currently, or did in the past, work with one or more financial advisors, you probably have investments at the custodial brokerage firm they prefer to use.

 You may also have current or past employment related retirement accounts at different places.

-You’ll want to consider that brokerage firms vary in what they offer to their clients as outlined below.
-You may find you need multiple brokerage accounts to meet your needs, thereby leading to having your investments in more than one place.
+Given this, you’ll want to consider that brokerage firms vary in what they offer to their clients as outlined below.
+You may find you need to use multiple brokerage firms to meet your needs, thereby leading to having your investments in more than one place.

 Online Services Offered by Investment Firms